antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * Click the button below to show the t-SNE map in R2:

-<button class="course" onclick="window.open('https://hgserver1.amc.nl/cgi-bin/r2/main.cgi?option=tsne_plot&tsne_id=3b64db2654de88efccac21ddeae73a8f','_blank');" type="button">Go to the t-SNE map</button>
+<button class="course" onclick="window.open('https://hgserver1.amc.nl/cgi-bin/r2/main.cgi?option=map_scatter_plot&map_id=3b64db2654de88efccac21ddeae73a8f','_blank');" type="button">Go to the t-SNE map</button>
 <br>
 <br>

+The t-SNE algorithm has a perplexity parameter which determines how much attraction points have on a map towards each other.
+In R2 a wide range of perplexity values were run and added for this dataset.
+Under the graph, a menu allows the user to adapt settings.
+* It can be useful to choose a map in which clusters are clearly gathering together.
+The different maps can be found under de setting Versions.
+Set **Versions** to the value *5* and click **Submit** again.
-* Under the graph, a menu allows the user to adapt settings.
-Colors of the graph points are not set by default.
+* Colors of the graph points are not set by default.
 To color the graph with a biologically meaningful annotation, find the **Color mode** dropdown and select *Color by Track*.
 Now set the **Color track** dropdown to use the *itcc_model* track again, and click **Submit** to show the changes.

-* The t-SNE algorithm has a parameter called **perplexity**, which determines how much attraction points have on a map towards each other.
-Set the perplexity value to *5* and click **Submit** again.

 ------